SCDH/oxbytei/README.md

   levels](https://www.youtube.com/watch?v=e8NwqN16p18&t=13m24s).
 You're
   able to write your own framework on top of oXbytei, which operates on top of TEI P5.
+- **Configurable user dialogs**: oXygen's `${ask(...)}` editor variable lets you define only combo boxes and editable combo boxes.
+With oXbytei you can simply declare by configuration which type of dialog you want to have for a specific editing context, e.g. a multiple select dialog for `@wit` on `<rdg>`.
+Dialogs are plugins that implement an interface for communicating with plugins that provide suggestions for content completion.
+There're combo boxes, editable combo boxes, multi select dialogs based on check boxes etc.
+- **Attribute editor**: These configurable dialogs are also used in a generic schema-aware attribute editor.

 On the road map:

+- a plugin for getting content completion suggestions from RDF endpoints
+- editor operations for generating RDF/OWL based annotations (see branch `annotation-rdf`)
 - **Melt and cristallize anchors**: The anchors inserted for your double end-point attached apparatus, for your annotations or for other markup, will pollute your edited text.
 Melting is the process